tadhunt/RealEstate/README.md

 # RealEstate SUPPORTED FOR 1.19.4

+Btw idk when ill upload a compiled jar so compile it urself :)

 RealEstate is a spigot plugin built on top of GriefPrevention to provide players with an ability to sell and rent claims to other players.

 The plugin is documented in the [GitHub wiki](https://github.com/EtienneDx/RealEstate/wiki).